-Inside Britain’s £1.1bn Covid lab that no one knows what to do with
+Inside Britain’s flagship Covid lab that no one knows what to do with

 ‘Spiralling costs’

 Its total budget was set at £588m, according to internal figures from June 2021.
-But by May that year, £500m had already been spent with costs “spiralling”, the former senior scientist said.
+But by May that year, £500m had already been committed with costs “spiralling”, the former senior scientist said.

 By November, the site was hundreds of millions of pounds over budget, according to another person familiar with the project’s finances.
-By February, estimates put the project’s cost at £1.1bn, according to a Treasury source, who said costs were now out of hand.
-The UKHSA has said it does not recognise these numbers.
+By February, estimates put the projected cost at £1.1bn, according to a Treasury source, who said costs were now out of hand.
+The UKHSA has said it does not recognise those numbers, pointing to figures provided to MPs from December that estimated expenditure to March this year at £426m.

 Our Supporter Programme funds special reports on the issues that matter.
 Click here to help fund more of our public-interest journalism